-To work out whether works, goods or services are ‘extra’ ie a change to the original scope, you need to know the original scope of the works as well as how your contract defines changes/variations/extras.
+To work out whether works, goods or services are ‘extra’ ie a change to the original scope, you need to know (1) the extent of the original scope as well as (2) how your contract defines changes/variations/extras – this can be pretty wide (eg JCT), narrow (MF/1), or non-existent (NEC).

-On top of that there may be come doubt about whether specific works are extras – the client may believe they were included in the original price!
+It is best if your scope is really clear, but even then it is hard to be utterly prescriptive.
+That means there is often doubt about whether specific works are extras – the client may believe they were included in the original price!

 The general principles for deciding if works are extras (assuming it is a lump sum contract) are: